Olivia-the-G/writeme.md/Develop/demo/README.md

 - [Contact](#contact)

 ## Installation
-test
+Here are your installation instructions

 ## Usage
-test
+Here are your usage instructions

 ## License
-This application is under the GNU AGPLv3 license.
-To see full license details, [click here](https://www.gnu.org/licenses/agpl-3.0.en.html)
+This application is under the MIT license.
+To see full license details, [click here](https://opensource.org/license/mit/)

 ## Contributing
-test
+Instructions for contributors

 ## Tests
-test
+Here are your testing instructions

 ## Questions